Ergonomics. Exercises 9–16 involve applications to ergonomics, as... | Channels for Pearson+

 Safe Loading of Elevators The elevator in the car rental building at San Francisco International Airport has a placard stating that the maximum capacity is “4000 lb—27 passengers.”
 Because 4000/27=148, this converts to a mean passenger weight of 148 lb when the elevator is full.
 We will assume a worst-case scenario in which the elevator is filled with 27 adult males.
 Based on Data Set 1 “Body Data” in Appendix B, assume that adult males have weights that are normally distributed with a mean of 189 lb and a standard deviation of 39 lb.

-b.
-Find the probability that a sample of 27 randomly selected adult males has a mean weight greater than 148 lb.
+a.
+Find the probability that 1 randomly selected adult male has a weight greater than 148 lb.

 Verified step by step guidance